 In animal experiments, hepatotoxic properties of coumarin have been determined.
 As a result, the use of coumarin as a flavouring agent has been restricted by law in the EU.
 In order to keep the risk of coumarin as low as possible, a tolerable daily intake (TDI) was derived by the Federal Institute for Risk Assessment (BfR).
 The amount that can be ingested daily for a lifetime is 0.1 mg coumarin per kg body weight.
 This value was confirmed by the European Food Safety Authority (EFSA) 3.

 In general, the EU Flavour Regulation (Annex III Part A of Regulation (EC) No 1334/2008 ) does not allow the addition of the substance coumarin to foods as such.
 Since 2011, specific maximum levels apply throughout the EU for certain ready-to-eat compound foods that may naturally contain coumarin, in accordance with Annex III Part B of Regulation (EC) No 1334/2008.
-The maximum levels refer to the following compound foods: desserts: 5 mg/kg, pastries: 15 mg/kg (except for traditional and/or seasonal pastries where cinnamon is mentioned on the label; there: 50 mg/kg) and breakfast cereals including muesli: 20 mg/kg.
-The coumarin content of cinnamon has not yet been subject to a maximum level.
+The maximum levels refer to the following compound foods: desserts: 5 mg/kg, fine bakery ware: 15 mg/kg (except for traditional and/or seasonal bakery ware where cinnamon is mentioned on the label; there: 50 mg/kg) and breakfast cereals including muesli: 20 mg/kg.
+Currently the coumarin content of cinnamon has not been subject to a maximum level.

 The ifp Institut für Produktqualität offers a broad spectrum of contaminants and the analysis of various food ingredients with flavour properties such as coumarin.
 The quantitative determination of the substance is carried out using high-performance liquid chromatography (HPLC).